 - Margin level = (5,087.72 Euro / 380.00 Euro) x 100 = 1,338.87%.

 You may take a look at where the equity is listed.
 It can be seen clearly that the equity is actually the money traders have in their accounts, entailing plus or minus the money that traders have when all open positions are wound up.
 Differently put, it is the account balance plus the floating or unrealised profit or loss on any open positions.

-Having a good comprehension of the role of equity Forex can undoubtedly help you as a trader to structure trading activity, as well as avoid taking on too much risk doubled with the trader's nightmare - margin call.
+Having a good comprehension of the role of equity in Forex can undoubtedly help you as a trader in terms of maintaining structure within your trading activity, as well as avoiding taking on too much risk, that can potentially be doubled with the trader's nightmare - the margin call.

 Equity is one of the most important aspects of Forex trading.
 It is imperative to know that equity must be kept at levels that are high enough so that at no point in time will the account suffer when some losing trades are incurred.
 This can be by either increasing account equity, or by using proper leverage/margin requirements relevant to the account size.
 Try to test your newly-gained knowledge on a risk-free demo account.
 It is a safe way to see how well you've learned all of the information, and how good you are at applying it in practical situations.

 This material does not contain and should not be construed as containing investment advice, investment recommendations, an offer of or solicitation for any transactions in financial instruments.
 Please note that such trading analysis is not a reliable indicator for any current or future performance, as circumstances may change over time.
 Before making any investment decisions, you should seek advice from independent financial advisors to ensure you understand the risks.